unoexperto/rest-api-design-guidelines/README.md

 ## Bulk Load and Transfer

 There are cases that require bulk updates of data.
 For example, user with role Manager may partially approve employee's ttimesheet.
 It will require client to update multiple activities of a timesheet.
 While this operation can be completed via a series of individual transactions, it would be less taxing on network traffic and overall execution time to execute a bulk request that would perform the entire batch.
-[Facebook Batch API](https://developers.facebook.com/docs/graph-api/making-multiple-requests) is one of the example of implementation of bulk operations.
+[Facebook Batch API](https://developers.facebook.com/docs/graph-api/making-multiple-requests) is one of the examples of implementation of bulk operations.
 Client sends array of serialized requests, for example

 ```json
 [